 Have a hunch that your problem-focused headline isn’t working?
 Want to ask questions in a different order on your form?
 Is your boss insisting your CTA button should be fluorescent pink?

 Test it out before you commit, and make decisions based on data instead of gut instinct.

 PRO TIP.
-Unbounce’s builder lets you split traffic between variations and then track which page performs better.
+Unbounce’s builder lets you split traffic between variants and then track which page performs better.
 Together with tracking tools like Google Analytics, Hotjar, VWO, and LeadsRX, you can get a full picture to optimize your page.

 11. Consider using a template

 Everybody wants to be special.
 But if you’re just starting out (or just have limited developer resources), you can achieve impressive results by starting from a template and customizing it to fit your brand.
 Sites like ThemeForest sell hundreds of professionally designed landing pages.
 And Unbounce provides hundreds of conversion-focused templates developed with these best practices in mind.

 Lead Gen Landing Page Best Practices

 Most of the tips above apply to all landing pages, but lead gen landing pages need a lil’ bit of special magic to work well.

 Here’s a few extra pointers that’ll make a difference in your nurture-based campaigns:

 Nobody likes paperwork.
 The same goes for long forms.
 So when you need to ask lots of questions, it’s best to do it in multiple steps.
 Instead of presenting 15 fields to complete on a single page, spread them over more than one step.
 And, for goodness’ sake, start with the easier questions (“What’s your name?”) before getting to the sensitive ones (“Are you an innie or an outie?”).